 The AVS immobilisers are also vulnerable to remote cloning.

 * Update 09/07/2014 * 34 seconds with Armour Plate…

-Cobra set the bench mark when it comes to immobilisers.
-All models have a attack proof security case which I have not been able to defeat.
+Cobra set the benchmark when it comes to immobilisers.
+All models have an attack-proof security case which I have not been able to defeat.
 The 8510 has a metal housing and the 8509 is sealed in a resin.